How and when do I receive my tax credit?

 - if you are a company, you can only carry your R&D tax credits forward if you meet the shareholder continuity requirements (if continuity of ownership is only met for part of a year, you may only be able to carry forward a portion of your tax credits).

-If you wish, you can choose to factor your anticipated R&D tax credits into your provisional tax calculations for the corresponding income year.
+If you wish, instead of waiting to receive your RDTI tax credit and using it to offset any tax owed following the completion of your income tax return, you can choose to factor your anticipated RDTI tax credit into your provisional tax calculations for the corresponding income year.

 If I’m eligible for a refund, how and when will I receive it?